 The RCIA group meetings – details will be posted here when they resume.

 If a relative is unwell at home, the family can contact the Parish Office to request a visit from the Parish Priest to administer the Sacrament of the Sick.

 The parish organise an Annual Parish Mass for the Sick and Elderly normally during October.
 A Healing Mass is held on the second Thursday of each month at 7.30 pm preceded by Holy Hour.
-Note that during Lent 2021 Thursday Mass will be at 9.30 am.

-In order to arrange a funeral, families should initially contact an undertaker, who will liaise with the Parish Office to arrange a date and time agreeable to the family and Father tony, who will then contact the family to discuss details of the service itself.
+In order to arrange a funeral, families should initially contact an undertaker, who will liaise with the Parish Office to arrange a date and time agreeable to the family and Father Simon, who will then contact the family to discuss details of the service itself.

 To have a Mass offered for a particular intention please contact the Parish Office.

 Every Christian is called, by God, to give some definite service to the Body of Christ, the Church and to the world, for the sake of the kingdom.
 Therefore all Christians have a vocation.
 Not all Christians are called to serve the people of God as a priest or a deacon, but some are.
 The Church is in desperate need of men to offer themselves to enable Christ’s flock to be nourished by the sacraments and by the proclamation of the Gospel.